nginxinc/nginx-one-workshops/labs/lab5/readme.md

 <br />

-## Examine in One Console
+## Examine in NGINX One Console

-You will notice a few things in One console now.
+You will notice a few things in NGINX One Console now.
 First - why are there duplicate container names?!?!?

 ![NGINX Plus](media/r33-delete-old-instances-1.png)

-Containers as we know are ephemeral.
-Once we destroy / recreate them they re-register with the Console.
+Containers as you know are ephemeral.
+Once you destroy / recreate them they re-register with the Console.
 You can manually clean these up (delete the grayed out versions of your images) or you can have these cleaned up automatically.
-Previously we used the search to narrow down the instances with your name.
-This time we will use the Filter feature.
+Previously you used the search to narrow down the instances with your name.
+This time you will use the Filter feature.
 Choose the action of `Availability is Unavailable` then you can select your containers and use the `Delete selected` button.

 ![NGINX Plus](media/r33-delete-old-instances-2.png)